Woman In Tanning Bed Applying Tanning Oil

 Avoiding Outdoor Tanning Lotions In A Tanning Bed

-You should avoid using outdoor tanning lotions in a tanning bed, but to make it easier to remember, most, if not all, tanning salons will prevent you, or at least warn you, against using outdoor lotions in the bed.
+You should avoid using outdoor tanning lotions in a tanning bed, but to make it easier to remember, most, if not all, tanning salons will prevent you from doing so or at least warn you against it.

-This is to avoid the mineral oil damaging the acrylic in the tanning bed, which even the smallest drop of mineral oil can do.
+This is to prevent mineral oil from damaging the acrylic in the tanning bed, which even the smallest drop can do.

-If you are unsure of what to use, you can chat with the professionals at the salon, and they would be able to recommend suitable products that will be great for your skin, and your tan, in a tanning bed.
+If you are unsure of what to use, you can chat with the salon’s professionals, who can recommend suitable products that will be great for your skin and your tan in a tanning bed.

 Related Questions